ES EN

 Alternative names could be conceptual-gustatory and conceptual-olfactory synesthesia

-One very uncommon type of synesthesia involves a taste or smell concurrent being triggered by different concepts that form part of a series or sequence.
+One uncommon type of synesthesia involves a taste or smell concurrent being triggered by different concepts that form part of a series or sequence.

 Two examples of this type with documented cases involve graphemes (letters and numbers) and colours: grapheme-taste, grapheme-smell, colour-to-taste and colour-to-smell synesthesia.
 There are also cases involving time units, where the concept of each month, day of the week etc. causes a specific taste or smell to be perceived.